badeggg/lxu/README.md

 # lxu

+A web framework based on nodejs.<br>
-@version 0.0.3 Basic core feature is done.<br>
+@version 0.0.3 Basic core feature is done.

-philosophy<br>
-async/await support
-generator support
-express style api
-test test
+## Philosophy
++ Provides super core middlerware handling and static file service and basicly nothing else
++ Asynchronous programming support with 'express' like api

+## Feature
++ Focuse on middleware handling ✔
++ Async/await ✔
++ Generator simulate async/await (support but not recommend)